staswerno/typescript-compiler/README.md

   }
 ```

 _common to exclude node_modules, but it is excluded by default_
 _complies as include minus exclude_

+### compiler options

+tsconfig.json

+- target
+  - es6 === es2015
+- modules
+  - coming back to later
+- lib
+  - eg ["dom", "es6", "dom.iterable", "scripthost"]
+    - but this is default for es6 so not needed to add